erinvdoyle/instatrip/README.md

   <summary>Creating a link worked in the IDE but not Heroku (click)</summary>
 <img src="assets/documentation/bug5a.png">
 <img src="assets/documentation/bug5b.png">

-<p>I have now simply instructed the user to type either the staycation URL into their browser or to search [ryanair.com](https://www.ryanair.com) with the provided flight information</p>
+I have now simply instructed the user to type either the staycation URL into their browser or to search [ryanair](https://www.ryanair.com) with the provided flight information

 </details>

 # Deployment